Co-fired ceramic: Applications

 LTCC substrates can be most beneficially used for the realization of miniaturized devices and robust substrates.
 LTCC technology allows the combination of individual layers with different functionalities such as high permittivity and low dielectric loss into a single multilayer laminated package and thereby to achieve multi-functionality in combination with a high integration and interconnection level.
 It also provides the possibility to fabricate three-dimensional, robust structures enabling in combination with thick film technology the integration of passive, electronic components, such as capacitors, resistors, and inductors into a single device.

 Comparison

 Low-temperature co-firing technology presents advantages compared to other packaging technologies including high-temperature co-firing: the ceramic is generally fired below 1,000 °C due to a special composition of the material.
 This permits the co-firing with highly conductive materials (silver, copper, and gold).
 LTCC also features the ability to embed passive elements, such as resistors, capacitors and inductors into the ceramic package, minimising the size of the completed module.

-HTCC components generally consist of multilayers of alumina or zirconia with platinum, tungsten and molymanganese metalization.
+HTCC components generally consist of multilayers of alumina or zirconia with platinum, tungsten and moly-manganese metalization.
 The advantages of HTCC in packaging technology includes mechanical rigidity and hermeticity, both of which are important in high-reliability and environmentally stressful applications.
 Another advantage is HTCC's thermal dissipation capability, which makes this a microprocessor packaging choice, especially for higher-performance processors.

 Compared to LTCC, HTCC has higher-resistance conductive layers.